Steve Doocy: Career

 Doocy earned attention in 2022 and 2023 for questioning the Joe Biden-Ukraine Investigation, arguing that there was no evidence to support an impeachment.
 Because of this Rep. James Comer, Chair of the House Oversight Committee, stopped appearing on the show.

-In May 2025 Doocy announced that the Fox News Channel had based him in Florida with his new assignment to broadcast live from various remote locations across the country for the Fox & Friends program.
-Why is he based in Florida?
-“It’s going to make it easier for me to report from parts of America that don’t get a lot of network airtime” Doocy said, "I’ll be going from the Carolinas to the Keys.
-From Middle America to Mar-a-Lago...so, call me the coast-to-coast host." when it was announced Doocy was being transferred by Fox News to Florida, President Donald Trump recorded a video tribute to the longtime co-host.
-"I just want to congratulate you on your enhanced role.
-I just think you’re a fantastic guy.
-You’ve always treated me fairly, sometimes a little more fairly than other times, but that’s okay.
-You’ve been really stellar at what you do and your craft and you’re going to continue."
-The president closed with, "It’s really been an honor to have spent so much time with you and watching you and the whole group in the morning…you are a very, very special man."
+On May 1, 2025, Fox News announced that after serving as a New York City based co-host of Fox & Friends for 27 years, Doocy would start traveling extensively for the morning show.

 Doocy has earned TV reporting and writing awards from the Associated Press, the Society of Professional Journalists (formerly known as Sigma Delta Chi), and 11 Emmy Awards from the National Academy of Television Arts and Sciences.

 Published works

 In 2020, Doocy and his wife Kathy published the Happy in a Hurry Cookbook, which debuted at number one on the New York Times Best Seller list and became one of America's top cookbooks of that pandemic year.
 It was a sequel to their successful 2018 Happy Cookbook: A Celebration of the Food That Makes America Smile.

 The Doocys also authored The Mr. and Mrs. Happy Handbook and Tales from the Dad Side.
 All four books were published by William Morrow and Company, a division of HarperCollins, and all were New York Times bestsellers.